-Maybe you're planning a romantic break in a luxury log cabin or perhaps looking to celebrate a special occasion with the whole family in tow?
+Maybe you're planning a romantic break in a luxury log cabin or perhaps looking to celebrate a special occasion at a lodge with the whole family in tow?
 Whatever you have in mind, our friendly team is always on hand to help you plan the perfect log cabin break.
 From quirky shepherds huts to stylish hot tub holiday lodges, there's something for everyone.

 Whether you prefer the coastal delights of Devon and Dorset or the tranquil surroundings of the great British countryside, your dream log cabin is just a few clicks away.
 Once you're all booked in, all you need to do is sit back and plan your adventure!
 Naturally, we're here to help with that, too.

-Best locations for a log cabin holiday
+Best locations for a lodge or log cabin holiday

 Planning on heading somewhere new this year?
 Here's just a few of our favourite locations for log cabin holidays in the UK.